NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Related Work

-\textbf{CFR-Inspired Methods.} Counterfactual Regret Minimization (CFR)~\citep{DBLP:conf/nips/ZinkevichJBP07}, most notable for its success in poker games, enabled superhuman performance in heads-up limit Texas Hold'em~\citep{doi:10.1126/science.aao1733}.
+\textbf{CFR-Inspired Methods.} Counterfactual Regret Minimization (CFR)~\citep{DBLP:conf/nips/ZinkevichJBP07}, most notable for its success in poker games, enabled superhuman performance in Heads-Up No-Limit Texas Hold'em~\citep{doi:10.1126/science.aao1733}.
 Deep CFR~\citep{DBLP:conf/icml/BrownLGS19} integrates function approximation for larger state spaces.
 However, CFR relies on explicit game models for tree traversal, which limits its generalizability, and often relies on high-variance sampling to estimate counterfactual values.
 While some model-free variants do exist~\citep{DBLP:journals/corr/abs-2006-10410}, they still suffer from large variance issues, and variance-reduction techniques~\citep{DBLP:conf/iclr/McAleerFLS23} can introduce exploration biases.
-Like population-based methods, CFR approaches typically guarantee only average-iterate convergence, requiring additional steps to extract a final policy.

-\textbf{Regularization-Based Methods.} Recent regularization-based algorithms address last-iterate convergence by reformulating games with strongly convex-concave objectives, typically converging to entropy-regularized Nash equilibria such as Quantal Response Equilibria (QRE)~\citep{MCKELVEY19956}.
-Several works~\citep{DBLP:conf/nips/CenWC21,DBLP:conf/iclr/SokotaDKLLMBK23,DBLP:conf/iclr/LiuOYZ23} establish linear convergence rates to QRE, demonstrating the efficiency of solving regularized games.
-This has spurred efforts to reach exact Nash equilibria, often through decaying regularization strengths or adaptive step sizes~\citep{DBLP:conf/iclr/LiuOYZ23, DBLP:conf/colt/HsiehAM21,DBLP:conf/nips/0005WCG020}.
-While effective in tabular settings with exact feedback, it remains unclear whether these techniques are robust to stochastic sampling errors, which risk instability or cycling~\citep{DBLP:conf/iclr/DaskalakisISZ18}.
-We include an empirical study of this issue in Appendix~\ref{subsec:anneal_regularization}.
-Some theoretical convergence to Nash equilibria has been shown~\citep{DBLP:conf/innovations/DaskalakisP19,DBLP:conf/nips/LeeKL21,DBLP:conf/icml/PerolatMLOROBAB21}, but these results require the assumption of a unique Nash equilibrium or that all Nash equilibria are interior.
-Empirically, regularization-based methods remain underexplored beyond normal-form games or simple extensive-form benchmarks (e.g., Kuhn or Leduc poker) where exact feedback is accessible.
+Similar to population-based methods, CFR approaches typically guarantee only average-iterate convergence.
+Recent benchmarking shows that these model-free CFR methods underperform compared to MMD~\citep{DBLP:conf/iclr/SokotaDKLLMBK23} and R-NaD~\citep{perolat2021poincare} on IIG benchmarks~\citep{rudolph2025reevaluating}; we therefore scope our experimental comparison to the latter stronger baselines.
+In contrast, \textsc{NashPG} is model-free and uses standard policy-gradient updates from sampled trajectories, avoiding high-variance counterfactual estimators and additional policy extraction.